Designation of Mechanical Licensing Collective

 The Register of Copyrights will designate an entity as the digital licensee coordinator (DLC), which will represent digital music services in the administration of the license and in the determination of the administrative assessment fee paid by digital music providers for the reasonable costs of establishing and operating the new MLC.

-The Office solicits information to identify the appropriate entity to be designated as the MLC and DLC.
-The instructions on how to submit a comment are available HERE.
-Initial written comments in response to the notice of inquiry published on December 21, 2018 must be received no later than 11:59 p.m. eastern time on March 21, 2019.
-Written reply comments must be received no later than 11:59 p.m. eastern time on April 22, 2019.
+The Office solicited information to identify the appropriate entity to be designated as the MLC and DLC.
+Initial written comments in response to the notice of inquiry published on December 21, 2018 were due on March 21, 2019.
+Written reply comments were due on April 22, 2019.